If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘It has been over a thousand years,’ Harry said.

 ‘So this is where you kept sneaking off to last year.’
-Fleur picked the time-turner up and inspected it.
+Fleur picked the time-turner up and inspected it with a faint frown.
 ‘No wonder I could never figure out where you were going.’

 ‘Were you following me the entire time?’
 Harry asked.

 ‘I was curious.’
 Fleur turned her nose up.
 ‘You ought to have been more curious, then you would’ve come and talked to me sooner.’